Chapter 1:

 “What’s…” Shiori managed to say.
 She was sinking too, and with a jolt of fear, she realized that the more she struggled to pull herself from the glowing ground, the faster she sank.

-Motohara shoved the book into her hands so hard that she toppled backward onto solid ground, pulled out of the bright circle.
+Motohara shoved the book into her hands with such force that she toppled backward onto solid ground.
 By the time she sat up, Motohara was waist-deep and sinking quickly.
 She reached for him.

 “What’s happening?” she asked.